ASKCOS/ASKCOS/deploy/README.md

 ### Pulling the image from DockerHub

-Prebuilt images for versioned releases are available from [DockerHub](https://hub.docker.com/).
+Pre-built images for versioned releases are available from [DockerHub](https://hub.docker.com/).
 You will need an DockerHub account, and you will need to be added to the private repository.
 Contact [mef231@mit.edu](mef231@mit.edu) with your username to be given access.
 If you pull the image from DockerHub, you can skip the (slow) build process below.

 ```bash
 $ docker login # enter credentials